dgoldhar/ELK/FilterPlugin.md

 }
 ```

-After filtering, using the plugin, the response would be contain these fields:
+After filtering, using the plugin, the response would contain these fields:

 ```
 {